S2E/s2e-old/docs/Howtos/init_env.rst

     }

 The easiest way to have your program read symbolic data from *files* (other than ``stdin``) currently involves a ramdisk.
-You would need to redirect the output of above program to a file residing on the ramdisk, then have your program under test read that file.
-Please search the S²E mailing list for details if you are interested in this.
+You need to redirect the output of ``symb_writer`` to a file residing on the ramdisk, then have your program under test read that file.
+On many linux distributions, the /tmp filesystem resides in ram, so using a file in /tmp works.
+This can be checked using the ``df``
+command: it should print something similar to ``tmpfs 123 456 123 1% /tmp``.

 There are some plans to support symbolic files in ``init_env``, but the feature is not available at the time of writing.